 Founded in 1941 in New York by Archbishop Arthur W. Brooks (Mar John Emmanuel), first Primate of the Apostolic Episcopal Church, Holy Apostles Glastonbury Biblical Seminary remains the seminary of the Apostolic Episcopal Church today.
-It is an integral part of the Western Orthodox University and awards degrees of that University.
+It is an integral part of the Western Orthodox University.

 The activities of the Seminary were first sanctioned by the laws of the State of New York, art.
 3-A. no. 50, chap.
 597 of the Laws of 1932, as amended in 1933, which continues to empower the Apostolic Episcopal Church to grant ecclesiastical degrees of orders in theology.
-However, the Church regards such secular authority as a supplement, not a substitute for, its primary religious authority as a degree-granting body.
+However, today, all degree awards of the Seminary are made by the Western Orthodox University on the basis of its incorporation in the Commonwealth of Dominica.

 The general approach of the Seminary is conservative and reflects the Continuing Anglican position of the Apostolic Episcopal Church.
 Notwithstanding this, the Seminary has significant interests in the wider exploration of the Christian Faith and is open to insights from a wide range of sources, including the study of comparative religion.
 Generally, the Seminary’s strengths are to be found in classical theology, ministry and church history, particularly the history of the smaller conservative churches.